 In the System32 folder of your Windows, you will see an application called IExpress.
-IExpress is a Microsoft tool that is included in Windows XP, Windows Server 2003, Windows Vista, Windows Server 2008, and Windows 7.
+IExpress is a Microsoft tool that is included in Windows XP, Windows Server 2003, Windows Vista, Windows Server 2008, Windows 7 and Windows 8.

 Using its step-by-step wizard, IExpress 2.0 will help you go about creating a self-extracting files, viz Self Extraction Directive (SED) files, that automatically run the setup program contained inside.